Course Description

 Describes the I/O bank, SelectIO™ interface, and I/O delay features. {Lecture}

-Discusses the clocking architecture, clock buffers, clock routing, clock management functions, and clock de-skew. {Lecture, Lab}
+Discusses the clocking architecture, clock buffers, clock routing, clock management functions, and clock de-skewing options.

-Reviews the Arm® Cortex®-A72 processor APU and Cortex-R5 processor RPU that form the processing system.
-The platform
+Reviews the Arm® Cortex® APUs and RPUs that form the processing system.
+The platform management controller (PMC),

 ▪ Platform Management Controller (PMC)